TN 3 (07-10)

 C. Claim folder(s) in FO

-NOTE: Informal remands ODAR can be processed electronically by the DDS and the Office of Quality Performance (OQP) if the relevant legacy system is upgraded to release 13.0 or later.
+NOTE: Informal remands OHO can be processed electronically by the DDS and the Office of Quality Performance (OQP) if the relevant legacy system is upgraded to release 13.0 or later.
 FO remands are Electronic Disability Collect System (EDCS) exclusions (DI 81010.141A.)

 1. Informal remand is appropriate